 Early Notables of the Rookwood family (pre 1700)

-His son, Ambrose Rookwood (1664-1696), entered the army, in which...
 Another 80 words (6 lines of text) are included under the topic Early Rookwood Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Rookwood family

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Rookwood were among these contributors, for they have been located in early North American records: Anthony Rockwood who settled in Virginia in 1635; C. Rockwood settled in New Orleans in 1823; William Rockwood settled in Trinity Bay, Newfoundland in 1772.